W. O. J. Nieuwenkamp: Travels to the East, artistic and scientific activity, involvement with Bali

 From the late 1890s and for several decades afterwards, he repeatedly journeyed to Far East and Middle East, and in particular to various islands of the Dutch East Indies – starting with Java in 1898 and 1904, and then Bali and Lombok in 1906 and 1907.
 In the aftermath of the brutal Dutch military intervention of 1906, destroying the last independent kingdom on Bali, he painted the ruins of the town of Denpasar, destroyed by Dutch troops (see illustration).

 The drawing appeared in his book "Bali and Lombok" (1906–1910), which also included pioneering ethnographic and archaeological studies and is considered an important early book about this island.
 Bali made a deep impact on Nieuwenkamp, and he returned to the island again and again over the years – not only to make his own art but to learn the Balinese traditional painting.

-The Access Bali website, maintained by the island's present-day authorities, notes that Nieuwenkamp "played a critical role in creating the myth of Bali, most importantly through his support of the German doctor and amateur photographer, Gregor Krauser.
-Together they held the first exhibition of Balinese Art in Amsterdam in 1918, with Krauser's photos and Nieuwenkamp's drawings.
-It is Krauser's later book which brought many later artists to Bali".
+Bruce Carpenter notes that Nieuwenkamp "played a critical role in creating the myth of Bali, most importantly through his support of the German doctor and amateur photographer, Gregor Krause.
+Together they held the first exhibition of Balinese Art in Amsterdam in 1918, with Krause's photos and Nieuwenkamp's drawings.
+It is Krause's later book which brought many later artists to Bali".

 In 1913 and 1914, he was in British India.
 From 1917 to 1919 he traveled to Java, Bali and Timor.
 In 1924–1925 he traveled to Sumatra, Java and Bali, under an assignment for the Handelsvereeniging Amsterdam (Commercial Association of Amsterdam).
 In 1933–1934 he traveled to Egypt.
 In 1936/1937 he traveled to Bali for the last time.
 A planned later trip was prevented by the outbreak of World War II.

 Following these travels, he wrote and illustrated various articles and books.
 Many of his articles were published in the journal "Nederlandsch Indië, Oud en Nieuw" (Dutch Indies, Old and New).
 Also scientific journals published his contributions.

 After 1925, much of Nieuwenkamp's work was related to the Barabudur, a major 9th-century Buddhist monument in Central Java.
 A scholar of Hindu and Buddhist architecture, Nieuwenkamp developed 1931 the Borobudur ancient lake theory, according to which the Kedu Plain was once a lake, and Barabudur initially represented a lotus flower floating on that lake.
 Nieuwenkamp's theory is up to the present the basis for discussion and debate among archaeologists and geologists, involved in research of this important site.

 Nieuwenkamp was the first person to systematically describe the Bronze Age object known in Bali as the Moon of Pejeng, the largest single-cast bronze kettle drum in the world and the focus of various local legends and myths.
 Nieuwenkamp reproduced the Moon's famous face motif.